yrzgithub/Repair-Brain-PC-3.0/README.md

     * If no box is checked in the accuracy frame, the replacing accuracy will be interpreted as zero.
     * Replacing accuracy data and habit plot data will be overriden when the data is given more than one time in the same day.
-    * Replacing habit range is from 3 to 7.
+    * Replacing habit range is from 3 to 7 and for temp taks it is from 1 to 7.
+    * Plot will be shown when switching between replace habits and temp tasks.
     * Plot data should be greater than 1 to view the plot.